ashtonsix/Fleek/guide/8_operators.md

 ```

 You can use `__1` to indicate the operator should grab one symbol only. `__1 . __1` might match `a (b.c)`

+Most native operators extract the first value when passed a list

 ## Conflicts